1zx/Quiz-Board/README.md

 ## How it works

 * if you choose the correct answer it will be shown on the after_submit after clicking the submit button
+* Also if you enter the wrong answers you get a zero

 ## License.